isomerpages/pa-cdcvouchers-v2/index.md

   - infobar:
       title: Donate Your CDC Vouchers 2023
       id: infobar
-      description: Do you still have unused CDC Vouchers 2023?
-Singaporean households have until 31 January 2024 to donate their expired and unused CDC Vouchers 2023.
+      description: Singaporean households have until 31 January 2024 to donate their expired and unused CDC Vouchers 2023.
       button: Learn more
       url: /donate/
   - textcards: